 availability of extensive lexical data and corpora (English, Swahili, Nuuchahnulth, and to a certain extent all the languages in the sample)

-differences in purported degree of lexical flexibility: highly flexible (Riau Indonesian, Nuuchahnulth) vs. highly rigid (English, Latin) vs. intermediate (Swahili)
+differences in purported degree of lexical flexibility: highly flexible (Riau Indonesian, Nuuchahnulth) vs. highly rigid (English, Latin) vs. intermediate (Swahili) (Is French more rigid than English?)

 The final list of languages to be included in the sample is not yet finalized, and is expected to expand as time permits.
 However, at a minimum the following languages will be included: Chitimacha, English, Iñupiaq and/or Yup’ik, Nuuchahnulth, Riau Indonesian, Swahili and/or Kisii.
 Extensive corpora and lexicons are available for each.

-Each of the case studies in the dissertation will adopt different methods as appropriate to the research question.
+Each of the case studies in the dissertation will adopt different methods (it’s not the case studies that will adopt) as appropriate to the research question.
 Chapters 5 & 6, on the degree and extent of flexibility, are intended to be largely quantitative, providing statistical analyses of variability in lexical flexibility across the language sample.
 This will complement, and borrow methods from, existing quantitative work on lexical flexibility by van Lier (2016).
-Many of the counts in this section will need to be normalized to account for the different size of the corpora and lexicons.
+Many of the counts in this section will need to be normalized to account for the different sizes of the corpora and lexicons.
 For example, it is likely that the number of distinct lexical categories that a lexeme may be used in is directly proportional to the size of the corpus, since the linguist is likely to continue discovering additional uses of a lexeme the larger the corpus becomes.
-Thus the reported number of lexical categories that a lexeme occurs in will be normalized to the size of the corpus, as well as perhaps other factors.
-I expect that, when summarized, the quantitative data on lexical flexibility will not show a stark bifurcation between strongly rigid and strongly flexible languages.
+Thus the reported number of lexical categories that a lexeme occurs in will be normalized to the size of the corpus, as well as perhaps other factors. (good point) I expect that, when summarized, the quantitative data on lexical flexibility will not show a stark bifurcation between strongly rigid and strongly flexible languages.
 Instead, I expect the degree of lexical flexibility to be largely scalar, suggesting that typologists should abandon the strict dichotomy between plainly rigid vs. plainly flexible languages.

 Chapters 7 & 8, on the discourse-functional correlates of lexical flexibility, will still include quantitative components as appropriate, but will be structured as a typological survey and synthesis of existing grammatical descriptions as they relate to lexical flexibility and discourse.
 The language sample for these sections will be significantly larger, pulling from a large number of published grammars.
 This larger sample will take into account crosslinguistic sampling considerations (Bakker 2011; Daniel 2007; Hammarström 2009; Widmann 2001) to create an unbiased sample to the greatest extent possible.